Trump says the new White House ballroom will be 'a little bigger' than initially planned

 The new ballroom will nearly double previous capacity to 900, costing $200 million and funded by private donors and President Trump, enhancing the White House's event hosting capabilities.

-- President Trump stated that the new White House ballroom will accommodate over 900 guests, a 40% increase from the original plan of 650 guests.
+- Donald Trump announced the new White House ballroom will have a capacity of 900 people, which is a 40% increase from the original plan of 650 people.

 Trump says White House ballroom will be ‘a little bigger’ than initially described